THE MDSA BEACH AND RULES

 (which have been agreed on with the New York State Parks Commission) and all Park rules as well:

 - Swimming is allowed only when there is a lifeguard on duty at the official park beach across the lake.
-Swimming season for 2018 is Saturday, June 16th through Labor Day, September 3rd.
+Swimming season for 2019 is Saturday, June 15th through Friday September 6th (this year).
 Swimming hours are 9:00AM to 7:00PM Mon–Fri (except holidays) and 11:00AM to 7:00PM Sat–Sun (including holidays).

 - Members must have another MDSA member (a "buddy")* present when swimming.
 The buddy does not have to be in the water at the same time.